| For many centuries, Lisbon, the capital of

 Alternatively, if you want to go upmarket, then the shopping

+district for you is Chiado.
 Lisbon also contains a number of excellent museums.
 The Museu

 Calouste Gulbenkian contains what was originally a private